tizzleh/Neighborhood-Eatery/README.md

 # fend-neigh-app

 This project is part of a Udacity course.
 The task was to implement Google Maps, third-party API's and react.
+The service worker may take a few seconds to cache the resources.
+The console will state when the service worker is ready and has cached content for offline use.

 ## Getting Started
+You can visit page by simply visiting the link: [Neighborhood App] (https://tizzleh.github.io/fend-neigh-app) Or you can install locally, please follow steps below.

 ### Installing

 Step One: Clone the repository to your local machine.

 ```
 git clone https://github.com/tizzleh/fend-neigh-app.git